HL7-DaVinci/test-pct-payer/README.md

+# This branch uses an old version of HAPI, was before the STU2 work and is placed here for archiving purposes.

 # PCT Payer Server

 This server is based on the HAPI FHIR JPA Starter server with modifications to support Patient Cost